McGraw-Hill Tackles Three of the Biggest Challenges Facing Colleges: Student Preparation, Retention and Career Readiness

 Published October 25, 2016

 NEW YORK, N.Y.
-(October 25, 2016) – McGraw-Hill Education, a learning science company, today announced the formation of a new group that will partner with higher education institutions to spur innovation and change, tackling three of the biggest challenges they face: Improving student preparation for college, raising retention rates, and building students’ career readiness.
+(October 25, 2016) – McGraw-Hill, a learning science company, today announced the formation of a new group that will partner with higher education institutions to spur innovation and change, tackling three of the biggest challenges they face: Improving student preparation for college, raising retention rates, and building students’ career readiness.

 The new Enterprise & Services group builds upon the company’s success in supporting faculty and students at the classroom level through its trusted content, adaptive technology, data and analytics, and open ecosystem of products and services.
 It applies the company’s focus on outcomes, data and learning science to whole institutions, helping college leaders move the needle on preparation, retention and career readiness.